timebertt/thesis-controller-sharding/content/30-requirements.md

 ## Requirements for Horizontal Scalability {#sec:requirements}

-To scale Kubernetes controllers horizontally\todo{more precise, ref} the restriction of having only a single active instance at any given time needs to be lifted.
+To scale Kubernetes controllers horizontally, the restriction of having only a single active instance at any given time needs to be lifted.
 For this, a concept of sharding for API objects must be introduced which distributes ownership of different objects across multiple instances.
 Nevertheless, it must still be prevented that multiple instances own a single API object at the same time or act on it concurrently.

 This section defines precise requirements for a sharding mechanism for Kubernetes controllers.
-\todo{mention sharding in DBs}
+The requirements themselves are inspired by the required mechanisms for sharding in distributed databases ([@sec:databases]).
-Once these requirements are met, the resources listed in [@tbl:scaling-resources] can be distributed across multiple instances making the implementing controller horizontally scalable.
+If these requirements are met, the resources listed in [@tbl:scaling-resources] can be distributed across multiple instances which makes the controller horizontally scalable.

 \subsection*{\requirement\label{req:membership}Membership and Failure Detection}